My Dinner

 Preparing the dough

-• Add in butter and salt.
+• Add in butter, salt, and vanilla extract (affiliate link).
 Knead with both hands until you achieve a smooth dough.

 • Half the dough.
-Add the cocoa to one half and knead until it is mixed in well.
-Now divide the white dough and the brown dough into 4 equal sized balls each.
+Add the cocoa to one-half and knead until it is absorbed.

-• Take one of each and knead together until you achieve the nice marble pattern.
-Repeat until you have 4 equally sized marbled balls.
-Now combine into one big roll.
-It should be end up being between 20 and 30 cm long.
+• Take one of each and knead together until you achieve a nice marble pattern.
+Repeat until you have four equally sized marbled balls.
+Now combine them into one big roll which has a (Ø 5 cm/ 2 inch)

-Coat the roll in a caster sugar before wrapping it in cling film and leaving it to rest in the fridge for around 30 minutes.
-This will ensure that it will be easier to cut later.
+• Coat the roll in granulated sugar before wrapping it in cling film and leave it to rest in the fridge for around 1 hour.
+The butter will firm up again, making it easier to cut later.

 Cut the cookies

-• Slice the roll into little biscuits, just less than 1 cm thick, and place onto a tray lined with on some baking paper
+• Slice the roll into little biscuits, just less than 0.5 cm/quarter-inch thick, and place onto a tray lined with some baking paper

-• Bake for around 15 minutes.
-They will be a little soft when you take them out of the oven but they will harden once cooled.
+• Bake for around 10-12 minutes.
+They will be a little soft when you remove them from the oven, but they will harden once cool.

 Notes